Max Opportunity

 How it's calculated

-Max Opp % = (Highest price after the alert − Alerted price) ÷ Alerted price × 100
+Max Opp % = (Peak price after the alert − Alerted price) ÷ Alerted price × 100

 Example: an alert goes out with the contract at $3.50.
 Over the next two weeks the contract trades as high as $6.50, then settles back.
 The max opportunity is: